bor0/gidti/manuscript/chapter2.md

 | 6   | {$$}(A \lor B) \land \lnot B{/$$} | 1 and 5   |
 | 7   | {$$}A{/$$}                        | 6, where {$$}p \land \lnot p{/$$} is a contradiction, i.e. invalid argument |

+Q> Proofs with truth tables look a lot easier than column proofs.
+You just plug in truth values and simplify, where column proofs require planning ahead.
+Why would we bother with column proofs?
+Q>
+Q> Proofs with truth tables only work for propositional (zeroth order) theorems - the table method is essentially the decidability algorithm[^ch2n6] for zeroth order logic.
+That's why they are easy (if verbose) and always work, and why column proofs become necessary once we're using quantifiers.

 X> ### Exercise 13
 X>
 X> Prove {$$}((A \lor B) \land \lnot B) \to A{/$$} using the three-column proof technique.